Skip to content

 Children are to come to school in their P.E kits on their designated days.
 Please ensure that your child comes appropriately dressed following school PE dress code.

-Sessions will be held at Atherstone Leisure centre and delivered by qualified instructors in ability groups.
+Bussell swimming sessions will be held at Pingles Leisure centre and will be delivered by qualified instructors in ability groups.
 Children will travel by coach.

 Reading: